jracelis-hub/my-learning-notes/linux/README.md

 * Primary location for user's files, documents, settings, and configs.
 * Each user has their own subdirectory within `/home`.
 	* user1= `/home/user1`

+_/proc_
+* Contains all the process IDs (pids)

+_/dev_
+* List of all the devices on the system
+* Contains block "files", usually disk or RAM
+* Contains character "files", that is written into

 ## Section 1: Beginner Scripting Concepts